-The Municipality supports ESG investing for Short-Term and Long-Term Funds.
+The Municipality supports ESG investing for Short-Term and Long-Term Money.
 The Municipality believes that well-managed companies are those that demonstrate high ethical and environmental standards and respect for their employees, human rights, and the communities in which they do business, and that these actions contribute to long term financial performance.
 The Municipality has chosen to monitor the developments of ESG factors and will reconsider its approach to ESG investing for the Short-Term Portfolio as and when appropriate to do so.

-For the investment of Long-Term Funds, ONE JIB is required to explore how External Portfolio Managers are implementing responsible investing principles at the time of hiring and during periodic reviews.
+For the investment of Long-Term Money, ONE JIB is required to explore how External Portfolio Managers are implementing responsible investing principles at the time of hiring and during periodic reviews.
 It may report on results periodically, if requested.
-Accommodating specific ESG considerations may not be possible either due to availability or to costs.